-Data Definition: Dismantlement means destroying the organiza ion's leadership, financial base, and supply network such that the organization is incapable of operating and/or reconstituing itself.
+Data Definition: Disman lement means destroying the organization's leadership, financial base, and supply network such that the organization is incapable of operating and/or reconstituting itself.

 Data Collection and Storage: The data source is the FBI's ISRAA database that tracks accomplishments from inception to closure.